 The California Community Colleges are equally remarkable for their versatility.
-They are the state’s primary entry point into collegiate degree programs, the primary system for delivering career technical education and workforce training, a major provider of adult education, apprenticeship, and English as a Second Language courses, and a source of lifelong learning opportunities for California’s diverse communities.
+They are the state’s primary entry point into collegiate degree programs, the primary system for delivering career education and workforce training, a major provider of adult education, apprenticeship, and English as a Second Language courses, and a source of lifelong learning opportunities for California’s diverse communities.

 The California Community Colleges have made significant strides in the last five years through sustained reform efforts in the areas of student success, transfer, and career technical education.
 The colleges are now well-poised to build on this success and accelerate the pace of improvement.

 the California Community Colleges face very serious challenges today: